dhruvgandhi/STBRS/README.md

-# STBRS
-State Transport Bus Reservation System
+#STBRS
 This Website is developed by
->Dhruv Gandhi
+-Dhruv Gandhi
-Param Joshi
+-Param Joshi
-Jinisha Jain
+-Jinisha Jain

-as Web Technology Project for third year Computer Engineering.
+for third year Computer Engineering, subject: Web Technologies